 Artificial General Intelligence (AGI)

-“How far will this go?” asks Tagmark.
+“How far will this go?” asks Tegmark.
 “Will AI match human intelligence at all tasks?
 This is the definition of Artificial General Intelligence.”
-Tagmark explains the idea of power, steering, and destination.
+Tegmark explains the idea of power, steering, and destination.
 First, the power.

 Artificial General Intelligence (AGI) is the holy grail of Artificial Intelligence.
 It’s the point where AI can match human intelligence in every category – where AI is indistinguishable from humanity.
 Some – including John Savage – don’t believe this is possible.
 Others disagree.